Six tips for the one-person online marketing team

 3. Get organised

 As a one-person marketing department juggling tens of tasks a day, you need to be relentlessly organised.
-This is key to keeping your head above water.
+This is vital if you’re to get things done.

 How do you get organised?
 You create a plan that you stick to like glue.
-Use tools like Trello, Todoist or Google Docs to put together a weekly calendar or checklist of all your online marketing tasks – website content refresh, blog posts, social media content, ad campaigns, emails.
+Use tools like Trello, Todoist or Google Docs to put together a weekly calendar or checklist of all your online marketing tasks.
 Then create a realistic work schedule to help keep you on track.

 Want to get more done in less time?
 Consider creating separate calendars for your blog and social media channels where you map out your blog articles and social media posts for the week or month.
 Here’s how to create an editorial calendar for your blog and here’s how to create a social media content calendar.